Tuner Baluns on Input

 Home Up

-There is a common perception that placing a balun on the input of a tuner causes the balun to work better.
-The thought is the balun operates with a matched impedance and that reduces balun losses.
-It also is thought that moving the balun improves balance.
+A common misconception is placing a balun on the input of a tuner causes the balun to work better.
+The thought or claim is the balun operates with a matched impedance, and that reduces balun losses.
+It also is thought or claimed moving the balun to the tuner input improves balance.

 Spice Models

 The following model has a near perfect balun on the input of a perfect unbalanced network.
-In the perfect case below ill-effects caused by floating the network, such as the unbalanced capacitance to ground from the network we are sure to have, are ignored.
-This is a better tuner than anyone, no matter how careful, can actually build.
+In the perfect case below ill-effects caused by floating the network, such as unbalanced coupling to ground from the network components, is ignored.
+Virtual components lack stay coupling to the chassis and cabinet.
+This is a much better tuner than any of us can build.

 The load is perfectly balanced with 1000 ohms total impedance.
-In this example we will assume it is purely dissipative.
-50K ohms would be a VERY good balun, one nearly impossible to obtain.
+In this example, balun common-mode impedance is purely dissipative.
+50K ohms would be a VERY good balun, with an impedance nearly impossible to obtain on any frequency.
+A practical balun would be much worse, but let's look at an extremely good case.

-Point A or R1's power dissipation is indicated by the green trace.
-Point B or R2's power dissipation is represented by the yellow trace.
+In the circuit below, at point "A" (R1), power dissipation is indicated by the green trace.
+Point "B" or R2's power dissipation is represented by the yellow trace.
 All voltages and power levels are instantaneous peaks.
 The capacitors and inductors are assumed lossless.
 Applied "power" can be considered to be about 30 watts.

 Note: Resistor R3 represents represents the common mode impedance of the balun.
 The windings in T2 have unity mutual coupling, similar to a real bifilar balun.
-This is a simple but reasonably accurate way to represent the common mode losses of a 1:1 current balun.
+This is a simple but reasonably accurate way to represent the common mode losses of our ideal 1:1 current balun.

 In the above case we see the load is very well balanced.
 The green and yellow peaks are nearly identical.
 The load receives well balanced power.
 Balun heating is 1% of R2's power.